freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 .. note::
- This passphrase protects sensitive components of your SecureDrop instance, including the *Submission Private Key*, and unencrypted submissions (if ``sd-app`` is backed up).
+ This passphrase protects sensitive components of your SecureDrop instance, including the Submission Private Key, and unencrypted submissions (if ``sd-app`` is backed up).
 Ensure it is a very strong password and is stored securely.